omwtbarca/Ezra/README.md

 # Ezra
-Ezra is an cute&sapiential octopus living in the back of the Moon.
+Ezra is a cute&sapiential octopus living in the back of the Moon.

 Actually she is a sciencist , and she does scientific experiments often.